Online Estimation and Optimization of Utility-Based Shortfall Risk: Utility-based shortfall risk

-Using the acceptance set, the utility-based shortfall risk (UBSR) $\sr(X)$ is defined by
+Using the acceptance set, the utility-based shortfall risk (UBSR) $\sr(X)$ is defined by \cite{follmer2002convex}

 For notational convenience, we have made the dependence of UBSR $\sr(X)$ on the loss function $\ell$ implicit.
 Intuitively, if $X$ represents a financial position, then $\sr(X)$ denotes the minimum cash that has to be added to $X$ so that it falls into the acceptable set $\mathcal{A}$.
+For a precise characterization of the relationship risk measures with convex acceptance sets and UBSR, the reader is referred to \cite{weber2006}.